You will learn

-You can also add a background image or a side image in your form’s Styles section.
+You can also add a background image or a side image in the Styles tab of the form editor.

-Input blocks enable you to collect information about site visitors, like their email address or name.
+Input fields enable you to collect information about site visitors, like their email address or name.

 Unless otherwise specified, inputs from these fields will be stored as strings.

-Email input blocks allow visitors to input their email addresses and subscribe to the list connected to the form.
-A form can only have one email input, and it must appear in one of the form’s steps, not the success message.
+Email input fields allow visitors to input their email addresses and subscribe to the list connected to the form.
+A form can only have 1 email input, and it must appear in one of the form’s steps, not the success message.

-Text input blocks are used to collect information that doesn’t need to follow a specific format (like dates or email addresses), and when it doesn’t make sense to offer a preset list of options.
+Text input fields are used to collect information that doesn’t need to follow a specific format (like dates or email addresses), and when it doesn’t make sense to offer a preset list of options.
 Note that segmentation and flow filtering are case- and spelling-sensitive.
-Consider other block types if you plan to use this data for segmentation or filtering.
+Consider other field types if you plan to use this data for segmentation or filtering.

 Radio buttons offer a preset list of options, of which subscribers can only select one.
 These are useful for collecting information like gender or age range.

 The Profile Property field should contain the name you’d like to use for this property.
 For example, if your form asks visitors if they prefer coffee or tea, use a custom profile property like “Beverage Choice”.